 And on this day in 1936, Harmon Killebrew, the legendary baseball player, was born in Idaho.
 For the Minnesota Twins and Washington Senators, Killebrew was a prolific power and distance hitter who, at the time of his retirement, was second only to Babe Ruth in American League home runs (and only Alex Rodriguez passed him as a right-hander).

 Despite his nickname, “The Killer”, Killebrew was a quiet, kind man who raised money for leukemia and cancer research and promoted children’s sports through community service.
-Killebrew was known for his quick hands and exceptional upper-body strength, demonstrated by several record-distance home runs, including a 520-footer in the old Minnesota stadium.
-Killebrew said that his first home run in the Majors was his favorite, coming off Billy Hoeft at Griffith Stadium.
-He said of it, “Frank House was the catcher.
+Killebrew hit several record-distance home runs, including a 520-footer in the old Minnesota stadium.
+His first home run in the Majors was also a monster: “Frank House was the catcher.
 When I came to the plate, he said, ‘Kid, we’re going to throw you a fastball.’
 I didn’t know whether to believe him or not.
 I hit it out.
 It was one of the longest home runs I ever hit.
 As I crossed the plate, House said, ‘That’s the last time I ever tell you what pitch is coming’.”